 Is there a more comforting dish than homemade Chicken Noodle Soup?
 When it's cold outside or someone is feeling a bit under the weather, it's exactly what comes to mind.

-You’ll notice from my photos and video that I like to load my Chicken Noodle Soup with plenty of vegetables and noodles.
+You'll notice from my photos and video that I like to load my soup with plenty of vegetables and noodles.
 If you prefer a brothier soup, feel free to increase the amount of broth and/or decrease the amount of vegetables and noodles.